Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery: Experimental Validations

 \subsection{Evaluation Method}

-To evaluate the performance of the proposed approach, we use 3-fold cross-validation method.
+To evaluate the performance of the proposed approach on NWPU VHR-10 dataset, we use the 3-fold cross-validation method.
 In this validation method, the dataset is split into three folds.
 Then, three independent experiments are done in which two folds used for training of the model and the held-out used for validation.
-However, since objects in an aerial image have similar resolution, brightness, angle of view, and geographic characteristics, folding is done at the image level to achieve fair results.
+However, since objects in an aerial image have similar resolution, brightness, angle of view, and geographic characteristics, we fold the dataset at the image level to achieve fair results.
 In other words, each fold consists of all proposals generated from one-third of the images (i.e., 30 images).
 This allows us to investigate how well our system works on new, unseen images.
+In DOTA dataset, the training and the validation images are specified, so we run only one experiment.

 We use \(Recall\), \(Precision\), and \(F_1\) score to evaluate the trained model with the following equations:

 where TP (true positive) and FN (false negative) are the numbers of detected and missed airplanes, respectively.
 Also, FP (false positive) is the number of other objects that are mistakenly identified as an airplane. \(Recall\) is the fraction of relevant instances that have been detected over the total amount of airplanes, while \(Precision\) is the fraction of relevant instances among the detected instances.
 Both \(Recall\) and \(Precision\) take only one side of the algorithm, while \(F_1\) considers both of them to compute the overall score.